-Students are encouraged to report any behavior they observe that appears to violate the Academic Honesty Policy using the online reporting form.
-The AVPAA will review the report in consultation with the instructor of record to determine the appropriate action.
+Students are encouraged to report any behavior they observe that appears to violate the Academic Honesty Policy using The online complaint form.
+The Executive Director of the Owen Center will review the report in consultation with the instructor of record to determine the appropriate action.